-The African Wild Dog (Lycaon pictus) is a rare sight on safari in Africa, as there are only around 6000 left in the wild.
+The African Wild Dog (Lycaon pictus) is a rare sight on safari in Africa, as there are only around 6,600 left in the wild.
 It is Africa's rarest carnivore.
 Wild dogs have been hunted to near-extinction because their own hunting skills are not appreciated by those trying to raise livestock.
 Disease has also taken its toll on many populations.
-Besides man, wild dogs fear lion the most as their main predator.
-Spotted hyena are also feared because they are masters at scavenging the wild dog's kill.
+Besides people, lions are the main predator for wild dogs.
+Spotted hyenas are also feared because they are masters at scavenging the wild dogs' kill.

 A Wild Dog's Life

-The African Wild Dog is also known as the Cape Hunting Dog, Painted Wolf or Painted Dog.
+The African Wild Dog is also known as the Cape Hunting Dog, Painted Wolf, or Painted Dog.
 They are extremely social animals and live in packs.
 Both males and females have distinct hierarchies within their family groups, but despite this, the little ones always get to eat first.
-The average pack size is 5 to 8 adults along with their young offspring, which can total up to 25 (or so) members.
+The average pack size is five to eight adults along with their young offspring, which can total up to 25 (or so) members.

-The pack hunts together, taking down smaller antelope, but also larger prey like wildebeest.
+The pack hunts together, taking down smaller antelope, but also larger prey such as wildebeests.
 They tend to outrun and outlast their prey, repeatedly nipping their legs until the prey runs out of steam and gives up.
 The chase can last up to 30 minutes.
 Smaller prey is simply taken down and eaten as soon as possible.
-The most common prey includes impala and springbok, but they are opportunistic hunters and will not turn down warthog, cane rats, zebra or wildebeest.
+The most common prey includes impala and springbok, but the dogs are opportunistic hunters and will not turn down warthogs, cane rats, zebras, or wildebeests.
 The pack will split up and single out a weaker member of a herd, cutting off escape routes and keeping it from re-joining the larger herd as they run off.

 Wild dogs eat quickly and will leave the skin, head, and skeleton behind of their larger prey, for scavengers to enjoy.